 When it comes to building a new warehouse or distribution center for your order fulfillment or materials handling operation, there are a number of factors that must be considered.
-Location (where in the country you should build you new facility) is one of the factors that gets the most attention.
+Location (where in the country you should build your new facility) is one of the factors that get the most attention.

 But settling on location before settling on how big your new facility needs to be is a little like putting the cart before the horse: It doesn’t make a whole lot of sense.

 Because the size of your warehouse or DC will inform countless parts of your design build strategy (including the types of technology you ultimately use, how much inventory you can realistically have on hand, the cost of land, etc.) it should realistically be one of the first things that you settle once you have decided to move ahead with a design build.

 It is essential to make sure that you’re building the new facility to the appropriate size: Building too large can be a waste of capital that could potentially be put to better use; too small, and you risk quickly outgrowing the facility, prompting a costly redesign or expansion just a few years down the road.

 Below, we offer some guidelines for how operations can appropriately choose a size for their next warehouse or DC.

 When you are determining the size of your new facility, it makes sense to use the size of your current facility as a starting point for the discussion.
 How much space do you currently have?
 Are you putting that space to use efficiently, or do you think there are optimizations that could be put in place to make better use of the space?
 Do you believe that your current facility has too much space, too little space, or just enough?